 - Transparencies are usually fed manually.
-If you are feeding transparencies from a cassette, be sure they are high-quality transparencies and meet the specifications listed in Table 5-4. ٠ - Remove transparencies from the rear output tray as each one is printed • to prevent them from sticking to each other.
+If you are feeding transparencies from a cassette, be sure they are high-quality transparencies and meet the specifications listed in Table 5-4. - Remove transparencies from the rear output tray as each one is printed to prevent them from sticking to each other.

-5.4 Label Specifications
+5.4 Labels

 A label consists of a face sheet, an adhesive sheet, and a carrier sheet.
 The face sheet (or printing surface) is usually composed of photocopying paper and should meet the same specifications for paper as described in Table 5-2.
-The carrier sheet and adhesive used for the labels must also be able to meet the heat tolerance specification of 200°C (392°F) for at least 0.1 second.
-Figure 5-1 shows the types of labels that are unacceptable.
+The carrier sheet and adhesive used for the labels must also be able to meet the heat tolerance specification of $200^{\circ}\text{C}$ (392°F) for at least 0.1 second.